|

 historical context.
 To interpret the recent summit between Donald Trump and

 Benjamin Netanyahu, we need four historical facts that are usually omitted.
+Let us begin with the statements.
+Trump said that he

 supports Israel and will make an effort to negotiate ‘peace’ between Arab